lcajachahua/model-credit-app/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── main.py            <- deploy model with FastAPI
+    ├── invoke.py          <- Test API with new data
+    ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │